-Chartered by the Jesuits in 1912, Loyola University is a landmark in New Orleans.
-Its communications, music, and law degree programs are world-renowned.
-The Gothic- and Tudor-styled Marquette Hall, facing St. Charles Avenue and Audubon Park, provides the backdrop for a quintessential New Orleans photo opportunity.
+Chartered by the Jesuits in 1912, Loyola University is a local landmark.
+Its communications, music, and law programs are world-renowned.
+The Gothic- and Tudor-style Marquette Hall, facing St. Charles Avenue and Audubon Park, provides the backdrop for a quintessential New Orleans photo opportunity.
 The fourth floor of the neo-Gothic J. Edgar and Louise S. Monroe Library houses the university’s Collins C. Diboll Art Gallery, open to the public seven days a week (Mon.–Sat.
-10–6; Sun. noon–6).
+10–6, Sun. noon–6).